2024 Thuringian state election: Government crisis

 The loss of a majority for the Ramelow's red-red-green coalition led to an unclear path to a new government.
 The state constitution provides that a Minister-President is elected with a plurality of votes if two rounds of balloting fails to produce a majority, allowing the coalition to potentially continue as a minority government.
-Unexpectedly, the FDP leader Thomas Kemmerich was elected as Minister-President on this third ballot, with 45 votes to Ramelow's 44.
+In the third round, the FDP leader Thomas Kemmerich stood as symbolic "civic alternative" to the two candidates from left and right, Ramelow and the rather unknown small village mayor nominated by AfD.
+Unexpectedly, AfD did not continue to support their own candidate in the third round, and Kemmerich was elected as Minister-President on this third ballot, with 45 votes to Ramelow's 44.
 Kemmerich was elected with the support of the FDP, CDU, and controversially, the AfD.
-This was the first time AfD had been involved in the election of a head of state government in Germany.
+This was the first time AfD votes had decided the election of a head of state government in Germany.
 The apparent cooperation of the three parties was viewed by some as breaking the cordon sanitaire around AfD which had been in place since its formation, in which all other parties sought to deny AfD government or political influence, refusing to negotiate or work with them on any level.
 This sparked major controversy nationwide, with many politicians expressing their outrage, including federal Chancellor and former CDU leader Angela Merkel, who described it as "unforgivable" and condemned her party's involvement.
 Kemmerich announced his resignation on 6 February, just a day after taking office.
 He remained in office in an interim capacity.
 In the re-ran vote a month later, Ramelow was re-elected Minister-President.